tellor-io/EIP-2362/README.md

 ##### `uint status`

 Describes the value's status.
-For consistency the statsus codes will corespond to the codes used for [HTTP](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) status codes
+For consistency, the status codes will correspond to the codes used for [HTTP](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) status codes

 Status codes:
 * 200 OK